marcdel/open_telemetry_decorator/README.md

 We use `OpenTelemetry.Tracer.current_span_ctx()` to automatically link new spans to the current trace (if it exists and is in the same process).
 So the above example will link the `do_work` and `do_more_work` spans for you by default.

-You can provide set span attributes by specifying a list of variable names as atoms.
+You can provide span attributes by specifying a list of variable names as atoms.

 This list can include...